Black-browed bushtit

 The black-browed bushtit or black-browed tit (Aegithalos bonvaloti) is a species of bird in the family Aegithalidae.
 It is found in mid-southern China and sporadically in Myanmar.
 Its natural habitats are boreal forests and temperate forests.
-It was formerly considered conspecific with the rufous-fronted tit (A. iouschistos) of the central and eastern Himalayas but is now often regarded as a separate species.
+It was formerly considered to be conspecific with the rufous-fronted tit (A. iouschistos) of the central and eastern Himalayas but is now often regarded as a separate species.
 Sometimes the subspecies A. b. sharpei (Burmese tit) of western Burma is also treated as a species.

+Taxonomy

+The black-browed bushtit was formally described and illustrated in 1892 by the French zoologist Émile Oustalet based on a specimen collected by the French explorer, Gabriel Bonvalot, and his companions near Kangding in the province of Sichuan of southwest China.
+Oustalet coined the binomial name Acredula bonvaloti.
+The black-browed bushtit is now one of nine species placed in the genus Aegithalos that was introduced in 1804 by the French naturalist Johann Hermann.
+The genus name was a term used by Aristotle for three European tits: the long-tailed tit, the great tit, and the Eurasian blue tit.
+The specific epithet bonvaloti was chosen to honour the collector.
+This species was formerly considered as conspecific with the rufous-fronted bushtit (Aegithalos iouschistos).